Let’s face it. What else are you going to do? Ideas to get you inspired to make your backyard a place you want to self isolate.

 This is an overhead look at my small backyard and how I have it broken up into 3 main sections.

 The chicken coop, the pizza oven area, and the eating/pond area.

 Every area has a section and every section has a purpose.
-This is what my backyard looked like at the beginning of the summer before the perennials had filled in.
-It’s nice … but it could use something else to divide the areas.
-Either big potted plants or screens or a pergola.
-Which I’ll be doing in July.
+This is what my backyard looked like several years ago before I built my Restoration Hardware sectional and chair.
+It’s at the beginning of the summer before the perennials had filled in.

 2. SUNNY BACKYARD?
 PUT IN A VEGETABLE GARDEN.